DwayneSelsig/spfx-my-enterprise-apps-webpart/README.md

 Upload the new `.sppkg` file and overwrite the existing one when prompted.

 > **Note:** SharePoint add-ins are being retired, but SharePoint Framework (SPFx) solutions like this one are not affected and remain fully supported.

+## Contributing

+We welcome contributions from the community!
+Here are some ways you can help:

+- **Translations**: Help translate the webpart into additional languages.
+The current supported languages are English and Dutch.
+If you'd like to contribute translations, please submit a pull request with the updated localization files in the `loc` folder.
+- **Feature Suggestions**: Have an idea for a new feature or improvement?
+Please open an issue to share your suggestion.
+We'd love to hear about features you'd like to see in the Entra Enterprise Apps webpart.

 ## Solution